 John R Miller grew up in Hedgesville, a small town in the eastern panhandle of West Virginia where the mountains meet Interstate 81.
-A co-founding member of hard-traveling bands The Fox Hunt and Prison Book Club, and carrying a unique-but-familiar blend of country blues & folk, he has performed music in nearly all 50 states, Canada, Ireland, the UK, Japan, and much of Europe.
+A co-founding member of hard-traveling bands Prison Book Club and The Fox Hunt, and crafting a unique-and-familiar blend of country blues & folk, he has performed music in nearly all 50 states, Canada, Ireland, the UK, Japan, and much of Europe.
 He has twice appeared on NPR's Mountain Stage with The Fox Hunt, and as a bassist he has performed and toured extensively with the Hackensaw Boys, Locust Honey, William Matheny & the Strange Constellations, and many others.
 He has also been a featured songwriter and performer on the Travelin' Appalachians Revue.
 John can often be found performing solo, alongside fiddle player Chloe Edmonstone, or with his band The Engine Lights.
-New album is due in Spring 2018 on Emperor Records.
+New album is due in 2018 via Emperor Records.

 Press for The Trouble You Follow:

 " Stylistically, the music on the new album is there to support Miller’s ample lyrical gift.
 In this respect, The Trouble You Follow immediately brings to mind the most recent John Prine record, The Tree of Forgiveness.
 Both men are more than capable of presenting their songs with only a guitar.
 An artist who does that for a lengthy amount of time, however, almost inevitably find himself/herself playing with a band again.
 The Trouble You Follow does well to start with the song “Holy Dirt.”
 Miller finds transcendence in the grime of an imperfect world.
 The song embraces this world and recognizes that it’s vital to the creative process in all of our lives.
 We find the pieces needed for rebirth in the chaos of decay and imperfection. " - Josh Beane, Hold the Note Magazine's review